joaopnj/book-rank-web/README.md

 ### What is this repository for? ###

-* API desenvolvida para prover e receber dados do AtheneAPP, vindo de outros serviços como o ADA
+* API desenvolvida para prover e receber dados do BookRank, vindo de outros serviços.
 * 1.0

 ### How do I get set up? ###